Holidays Calendar for August 19, 2018

 This Day in History

-• 2013 Died: Lee Thompson Young, American actor, known for his teenage role on the Disney Channel TV series The Famous Jett Jackson and as Chris Comer in Friday Night Lights.
-Before death, Young was diagnosed with bipolar disorder and suffered depression.
-He died of a self-inflicted gunshot wound.
+• 2013 Died: Lee Thompson Young, American actor known for his teenage role on the Disney Channel TV series The Famous Jett Jackson and as Chris Comer in Friday Night Lights.

 • 1994 Died: Linus Pauling, American chemist and biologist.
-In 1954 he was awarded the Nobel Prize in Chemistry for research into the nature of the chemical bond and its application to the elucidation of the structure of complex substances.
-In 1962 he was also awarded Nobel Peace Prize.
+In 1954, he was awarded the Nobel Prize in Chemistry for his research into the nature of the chemical bond and its application to the elucidation of the structure of complex substances.

 • 1987 The first mass murder occurred in Hungerford, Berkshire, Britain.
 27-year-old unemployed man Michael Robert killed 16 people, including his mother, with a semi-automatic rifle and then committed suicide.

-• 1969 Born: Matthew Perry, American actor, well-known for role as Chandler Bing on popular sitcom Friends.
-He also appeared in number of films, including Fools Rush In, The Whole Nine Yards and 71 Again.
+• 1969 Born: Matthew Perry, American actor, best known for role as Chandler Bing on the popular sitcom Friends.
+He also appeared in a number of films, including Fools Rush In, The Whole Nine Yards, and 71 Again.

 • 1964 The first geostationary communication satellite Syncom 3 was launched from Cape Canaveral.
-The satellite was turned off in 1696 and remains in the Earth's orbit.
+The satellite was turned off in 1966 and remains in the Earth's orbit as of 2024.

-• 1960 The Soviet Union launched the satellite with the dogs Belka and Strelka, 40 mice, two rats and variety of plants to space.
+• 1960 The Soviet Union launched a satellite with the dogs Belka and Strelka, 40 mice, two rats, and a variety of plants to space.
 All animals safely returned back to Earth.

-• 1959 Died: Jacob Epstein, American-born British sculptor, pioneer of modern sculpture.
-He is known for controversial works, that challenged taboos on what was appropriate subject matter for public artworks.
+• 1959 Died: Jacob Epstein, American-born British sculptor, a pioneer of modern sculpture.
+He is known for his controversial works that challenged taboos on what was appropriate subject matter for public artworks.

-• 1955 At least 200 people died in the flooding, caused by Hurricane Diane, that hit the Northeast United States.
-That hurricane was the costliest Atlantic hurricane of its time.
+• 1955 At least 200 people died in the flooding caused by Hurricane Diane that hit the Northeast United States.
+It was the costliest Atlantic hurricane of its time.

 • 1945 Born: Ian Gillan, English singer and songwriter, known as the lead singer and lyricist for Deep Purple.
-During his career he co-worked with Episode Six, Black Sabbath, WhoCares.
-In addition to his main work, he sang the role of Jesus in the original recording of rock opera Jesus Christ Superstar.
+During his career he also collaborated with Episode Six, Black Sabbath, and WhoCares.

 • 1924 Born: Willard Boyle, Canadian-American physicist, co-inventor of the charge-coupled device.
-This work brought him Nobel Prize in Physics Award in 2009.
+This work earned him the Nobel Prize in Physics in 2009.

-• 1883 Born: Gabrielle Bonheur Chanel, best remembered as Coco Chanel, French fashion designer and founder of the Chanel brand.
-She is credited with liberating women from the corsets and popularizing the acceptance of a sportive, chic and casual outfit as the feminine standard in the post-World War I era.
+• 1883 Born: Gabrielle Bonheur Chanel, best known as Coco Chanel, French fashion designer and founder of the Chanel brand.
+She is the only fashion designer listed on Time magazine's list of the 100 most influential people of the 20th century.

 • 1871 Born: Orville Wright, American pilot, inventor, and businessman, co-founder of the Wright Company.
 Together with his brother Wilbur he invented and built the world's first successful airplane and made the first controlled, powered and sustained human flight.

-• 1822 Died: Jean Baptiste Joseph Delambre, French mathematician and astronomer, director of the Paris Observatory and author of well-known books, that were popular and influential to the 18th century.
+• 1822 Died: Jean Baptiste Joseph Delambre, French mathematician, astronomer, historian of astronomy, and geodesist.
+He was also director of the Paris Observatory, and author of well-known books on the history of astronomy.

-• 1808 Died: Fredrik Henrik af Chapman, Swedish shipbuilder, scientist, officer of the Swedish navy.
+• 1808 Died: Fredrik Henrik af Chapman, Swedish shipbuilder, scientist, and officer in the Swedish navy.
 He is credited as the first person to apply scientific methods to shipbuilding and is considered to be the first naval architect.

 • 1772 Gustav III of Sweden staged a coup d'état, in which he assumed power and enacted a new constitution.
 The constitution divided power between the Riksdag and the King.

-• 1666 Second Anglo-Dutch War: Rear Admiral Robert Holmes lead a raid on the Dutch island of Terschelling.
-He destroyed 150 merchant ships, this act later known as Holmes's Bonfire.
+• 1666 Rear Admiral Robert Holmes led a raid on the Dutch island of Terschelling during the Second Anglo-Dutch War, destroying 150 merchant ships.
+This act later became known as Holmes's Bonfire.

-• 1662 Died: Blaise Pascal, French mathematician, inventor, physicist.
-He made important contributions to study of fluids, clarified the concepts of pressure and vacuum.
-He also worked on calculating machines, that established him as one of the first two inventors of the mechanical calculator.
+• 1662 Died: Blaise Pascal, French mathematician, inventor, and physicist.
+He made important contributions to the study of fluids and clarified the concepts of pressure and vacuum.

-• 1646 Born: John Flamsteed, English astronomer and academic, known for creation of catalog of over 3000 stars.
+• 1646 Born: John Flamsteed, English astronomer and academic, known for the creation of a catalog of over 3000 stars.